 The authors on this list are in no particular order (I hate ranking my favorites).
 But they are all authors whose writing I experienced for the first time this year and would read more from.
 Here are the top fifteen authors I discovered this year:

-Tom Miller.
-I was sold on Tom Miller when I heard feminist historical fantasy.
+I was sold on Tom Miller when I heard “feminist historical fantasy”.
+And he lived up to the claim!
+I am incredibly impressed that a man was able to write such an unproblematic and very feminist novel, especially with a male main character.
+Other authors, take note.
 His characters were really special, the story was really creative, and I cannot wait to see where he takes his sophomore novel.

-Walter Isaacson.
-Okay, so I didn’t exactly discover Isaacson this year, but I finally read one of his books.
+Okay, so I didn’t exactly discover Isaacson this year, but I did finally read one of his books!
 And it is easily my favorite biography.
 I’m planning on reading at least one more of his books in 2019 (spoiler for my 2019 reading list: I am planning on reading his biography of Albert Einstein next).

 That’s it for the best authors I discovered in 2018.
 I am so in love with all of these writers and their work, and I had a few fangirl moments while writing this post.
 I’m glad most of these authors already have more books available for me to read, so I don’t go through withdrawals in 2019.

 Have you read any of these authors?
 Did you discover any new authors you love in 2018?